CyroEstevao/Projects/README.md

 Auto Complete Tool
   - Data Structured developed for an Auto-Complete Tool
   - Test structured developed for testing
-  - Trie node that stores and return list of words
+  - Trie node that stores and returns list of words
   - Algorithm developed for search, delete and print functions